Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 Kiddo by Good Parents

-Good Parents is a machine learning startup that focuses on wealth and well being.
+Good Parents is a machine learning startup that focuses on health and well-being.
 Its first product is the Kiddo — a wearable for kids that’s essentially a Fitbit with a cute sticker on it instead of a display.
 The Kiddo tracks hear rate, temperature, perspiration rate and motion.

 The company argues that most parents who want to monitor their kids’ health today only have very crude tools at their disposal.
 As Good Parents CEO CJ Swamy argues, his competitors simply aren’t focused on a kid’s well-being and instead focus on tracking a child’s location or movement, but nothing else.
 He also noted that a kid’s biometrics are very different — and kids also tend to toss and turn far more often while they are sleeping than adults do.